top of page

 Access all areas

-Each year we organise an afternoon for young people and their families to come together with professionals and service providers to help piece together futures.
+Our annual drop-in event for young people and their families to come together with professionals and service providers to help piece together futures.
+Meet local providers from statutory services and the third sector, learn about their services.
+Stall holders include education, day services, supported living, support groups, sport and leisure activities.

 If you are or you care for a young person aged up to 25 with a disability or additional needs, come and find out more about what’s available locally.
 This annual event has a focus on transition to adulthood support and services.